iltommi/qdb-documentation/source/api/python.rst

     .. py:method:: update(key, obj)

         Update a string in the wrpme hive.
+        Create the record if it does not already exist at given key.

         :param string key: any unique string used to identify the string.
         :param string obj: the new string to be put in the hive, replacing the old value.